novasamatech/subquery-accounts/README.md

 3.  `docker-compose pull && docker-compose up` - Runs a Docker container with an indexer, PostgeSQL DB, and a query service.
 This requires [Docker to be installed](https://docs.docker.com/engine/install) and running locally.
 The configuration for this container is set from your `docker-compose.yml`

 You can observe the three services start, and once all are running (it may take a few minutes on your first start), please open your browser and head to [http://localhost:3000](http://localhost:3000) - you should see a GraphQL playground showing with the schemas ready to query.
 [Read the docs for more information](https://academy.subquery.network/run_publish/run.html) or [explore the possible service configuration for running SubQuery](https://academy.subquery.network/run_publish/references.html).

+## Helper script

+You can also use `local-runner.sh` that will perform the above steps for you.
+Make sure it's executable with `chmod u+u ./local-runner.sh`.

 ## Query your project